TalkingParents. A communication platform for co-parents. Sign in Open navigation

 7. Practice consistency.

 Narcissistic parents and their households are notoriously inconsistent.
 They can be the prototypical Disneyland parent, the checked-out-when-they-are-dating-someone-new parent, the too-stressed-from-work parent, or want-the-children-around-when-it-works-for-them parent.
 That may put you in an unenviable position of being the buzzkill parent having to deal with homework, school registrations, bedtimes.
-Despite the complaints, children welcome and need routine.
-They may gripe, but it is reassuring to have at least one parent maintain that routine.
-It will foster a sense of safety and self-regulation in your child.

 8. Consider therapy.